 There is generally little antisocial behaviour or criminal damage within the parks.
 If it does occur it is spotted and dealt with promptly by the Parks Officer or NEAT team and the local community police officer.
+Notices onsite make people aware of how they can report the issue to police

-However, the town of Berwick upon Tweed has a problem with adults drinking in public places, sometimes including the parks, especially at Meg's Mount in Castle Vale Park.
+However, the town of Berwick upon Tweed has problems with adults drinking in public places, sometimes including the parks, especially at Meg's Mount in Castle Vale Park.
 To combat this, there is a town-wide ban on drinking in public places and a Public Space Protection Order (PSPO) is in place.
-There has been funding for the repair of the floodlights in the area (current 2021) and the possibility for CCTV to be installed once funding is found.
+There has been funding for the repair of the floodlights in the area and the possibility for CCTV to be installed once funding is found and agreed with Berwick Town Council.